 When walking outdoors, it is difficult and often impossible to find somewhere to rest.
 Sure you could sit on the curb, but depending on the weather the cement may be too hot, cold, wet, or dirty.
 Then there is the task of getting up and down from the curb…..

 When you walk indoors you are rarely far from a place to rest your feet.
 If you are walking on a treadmill or around a track at a gym, there’s typically somewhere to sit down.
 Mall walking is great for the same reason, there are usually benches along your path, not to mention plenty of seats in the food court.

 Walking in your house allows you to sit the moment you feel the need.
 Nor do you have to worry about whether or not a seat is occupied.
 Walking in your home also allows you to break your walking time up throughout the day.

 Walking indoors prevents sunburn, windburn, and frozen toes!
 Who cares if there is rain or snow in the forecast?
 Not me when I walk indoors!
 And when I walk at my home I don’t even have to worry about driving in inclement weather.

 *Disclosure: This post includes affiliate links.
 Meaning that at no additional cost to you, I receive a commission when you make a purchase through my links.
 The proceeds earned fund the giveaways I host in my Facebook groups.

 3. Pit stops

-I used to fear needing a restroom while walking outdoors.
+I used to fear that I would need a restroom while walking outdoors.
 Unless my route included restaurants or stores that allowed the public to use their restrooms, there weren’t any options besides soiling myself, which was and is not an option!
-Walking at home, in a gym, or at the mall means never having be far from a toilet!!
+Walking at home, in a gym, or at the mall means never having to be far from a toilet!!

 4. Personal safety